Racial Justice at MVUUF

 MN Valley UU Fellowship Racial Justice Pledge

 As Unitarian Universalists, our first principle is the inherent worth and dignity of every person.
 2020 brought us even more evidence that this is not the truth of existence for many people.
 We witnessed the outrage and despair in our communities, and we heard an outcry of voices that we can no longer afford to ignore if we wish to survive and thrive.
 Those voices told us that for racial equity to truly be realized, every single one of us must take responsibility for it in our daily lives.
 We must be actively engaged in BIPOC’s struggle for justice and liberation through our own actions.
 MN Valley invites you to commit to action for racial equity and the fight for racial justice.
+Consider signing the Racial Justice Pledge annually to renew and affirm your commitment to this work.

 Sign the Racial Justice Pledge*